TongueToe/LegaLabTutorial/Instructions/5_EfficientCoding.md

 ## 6.3 Algorithm Optimization:
 **a.
 Algorithmic efficiency:** Implement efficient algorithms tailored to specific EEG data analysis tasks, such as filtering, artifact removal, spectral analysis, or feature extraction.
 Consider existing MATLAB functions and toolboxes optimized for EEG analysis.
-Certainly!

 Here's an example of algorithmic efficiency improvement in MATLAB for EEG data analysis.
 We'll focus on filtering the EEG data before and after optimization:
 Before Optimization:
 ```matlab
 % Load the EEG data (Assuming the data is stored in a 3D matrix called 'eegData')